Dreissena rostriformis distincta

 Dreissena rostriformis distincta is a (possible) subspecies of freshwater mussel, an aquatic bivalve mollusk in the family Dreissenidae.
 It was originally described in 1897 as a variety of D. rostriformis by Andrusov (Andrusov, 1897: 273-276, pl.
 14, figs. 18-24.)

 The type locality was numerous localities in the Volga River, Caspian, Black and Marmara seas (both Recent and fossil).

-However, the exact taxonomy of the species within the genus Dreissensa is uncertain.
+However, the exact taxonomy of the species within the genus Dreissena is uncertain.
 As Kantor et al. commented, "...the Russian specialists on fresh-water molluscs appeared to be “splitters” comparing with their western colleagues.
 This sometimes leads to extreme differences in opinion on species number and taxonomy of some groups."